Udaan: To take flight, soar, to take off

 Latex paint color of choice, stain in color of choice

-2” angled brush, stencil brushes, thin paint brushes, foam brushes if necessary
+2” angled brush, stencil brushes, thin paint brushes, foam

 Stencil of choice